-The role of a conjunction is rather straightforward.
-Its job is to connect.
+The role of conjunctive adverbs is rather straightforward.
+The job of conjunctive adverbs is to connect.
 Conjunctions are used to link words, phrases, and clauses together and provide a smooth transition between ideas.
 Adverbs are words that modify verbs, adjectives, or other adverbs and they can be used as conjunctions as well.
 When they are, they’re known as conjunctive adverbs.

 Conjunctive adverbs function as conjunctions to ease the transition between ideas in a sentence or between sentences.
 They accomplish this task by showing comparison, contrast, sequence, cause-effect or other relationships between ideas.